abshirahmed/trmnl-salah-times/src/handlers/installation-success-handler/README.md

 ## Files

 - `index.ts` - Main handler implementation
+- `schema.ts` - Validation schema for request body

 ## Functionality

 - Receives the installation success webhook from TRMNL
 - Verifies the authorization header
 - Extracts the user information from the request body
-- Logs the user information for future use
+- Stores the user information in the database for future use

 ## API Endpoint